How You Can Help the Bees in Your Own Garden

 The following tips will help you create a beautiful garden that is helpful to bees and other beneficial insects.

 Some creatures may be color blind, but not bees.
 The more color and the wider variety of flowers in your garden, the better.

-Use Native Plants - Bees in your area will be most attracted to native plants that they are familiar with.
+Native bees will be most attracted to native plants that they are familiar with.
 Mix a few in with your favorite ornamentals.
 Contact your local nursery or independent garden center, your state's Native Plant Society, or your local Cooperative Extension office for a list of native plants for your area.

-Garden Organically - Use non-toxic forms of pest control.
-Traditional pesticides may kill beneficial insects like bees and butterflies.
+Use non-toxic forms of pest control.
+Even organic pesticides may kill beneficial insects like bees and butterflies.

 Find varieties that attract pollinators here.